vitessio/website/content/en/docs/14.0/reference/vreplication/migrate.md

 * Target vtctld/vttablet (PRIMARY) processes must reach the Source topo service.
 * Target vtctld/vttablet (PRIMARY) processes must reach EACH source vttablet's grpc port.
-    * You can limit your source vttablet's to just the replicas by using the `-tablet_types` option when creating the migration.
+    * You can limit your source vttablet's to just the replicas by using the `--tablet_types` option when creating the migration.

 If you're migrating a keyspace from a production system, you may want to target a replica to reduce your load on the primary vttablets.
 This will also assist you in reducing the number of network considerations you need to make.